Keizaal/Keizaal/README.md

 Every time the Creation Club releases new content SKSE breaks.
 A fixed version of SKSE usually releases fast, but to ensure your game isn’t broken for a few days follow these steps:

 1. Open your Steam Library
-2. Find The Elder Scrolls V: Skyrim Special Edition and open the properties
+2. Find The Elder Scrolls V: Skyrim Special Edition and right-click it
 3. Click Properties
 4. Click the Updates tab
 5. Under the Automatic Updates section, select “Only update the game when I launch it”